 How do you store my data online?

 All data lives in eero’s Amazon Web Services computing infrastructure.
 AWS data centers employ state-of-the-art security measures to ensure all customer data is private and secure.
-A more detailed look at Amazon’s security infrastructure can be found here.
+Read this article for more information on Amazon's Security Infrastructure.

 There’s a high frequency of check-ins between the eero cloud and your network, about every 10 seconds.
 But very little information is exchanged—only diagnostic info that explains how the links between eeros are doing, which allows us to continually improve all eero networks.
 You can think of it as a remote network engineer working to ensure your network is properly configured at all times.